samanthaahn/note-taker-starter-app/README.md

 In order to use this repo, you have to install express and node.js.

 ## Usage
+Open up your terminal and type "node server.js" to initialize the server.
+Once you get "http://localhost:3001 🤎" you can copy that into your browser and start using the note taker app!
+Click "note" and start putting in all the projects and tasks you have to do!
+Once completed, click the trash can button to the right and delete the note.

 ## Contributing
 A huge thank you to Bryan our professor and Shawn our TA for always helping us.
 Also a big thank you to Alexis San Javior my tutor for always supporting me!